Holocaust survivors: Psychological care

-Holocaust survivors suffered from the war years and afterwards in many different ways, physically, mentally and spiritually.
+Holocaust survivors suffered from the war years and afterward in many different ways, physically, mentally and emotionally.

 Most survivors were deeply traumatized both physically and mentally and some of the effects lasted throughout their lives.
 This was expressed, among other ways, in the emotional and mental trauma of feeling that they were on a "different planet" that they could not share with others; that they had not or could not process the mourning for their murdered loved ones because at the time they were consumed with the effort required for survival; and many experienced guilt that they had survived when others had not.
 This dreadful period engulfed some survivors with both physical and mental scars, which were subsequently characterized by researchers as "concentration camp syndrome" (also known as survivor syndrome).

 Nonetheless, many survivors drew on inner strength and learned to cope, restored their lives, moved to a new place, started a family and developed successful careers.
+Holocaust survivors also found communal support extremely beneficial.
+The Kibbutzim in Israel serve as a prime example of a community that provided the survivors with a sense of purpose and community which allowed them to cope with their trauma by providing support in community.